JamesSkemp/words/content/post/netflix-on-the-wii-my-experience.md

 +++
-title = "Netflix on the Wii - my experience" summary = "My experience with Netflix streaming on the Wii." draft = false comments = true date = "2010-05-13T21:45:00-05:00"
+title = "Netflix on the Wii - my experience" description = "My experience with Netflix streaming on the Wii." draft = false comments = true date = "2010-05-13T21:45:00-05:00"